YoubaImkf/Twili-Oh-Yes/README.md

 # Twili-Oh-Yes

 ## Introduction
-Integrating Twilio's API, users can send and receive SMS messages directly from a web interface.
+Integrating Twilio's API, to send and receive SMS messages directly from a web interface.

 ###  Pre-requisites :package:
 You need to have :
 * **Node.js** installed with npm;
-* [ngrok](https://ngrok.com/download): A free account is all that's necessary to get your authentification token;
+* [Ngrok](https://ngrok.com/download): Create a free account to get your authentification token;
-* Twilio account : to have your own free phone number;
+* Twilio account : Create a twilio account to have your own free phone number;
 ‎

 To install all dependencies :